Tracing Moral Foundations in Large Language Models

 Section~\ref{methods:vector} provides macro-level moral directions in residual stream space.
 However, a single direction in a high-dimensional activation space can be polysemantic.
-To identify more atomic mechanisms of moral representation, we decompose dense model activations with SAEs.

-\paragraph{SAE Formalism.} We employ pretrained SAEs matched to subject models to decompose residual-stream activations (architecture and training details in Section~\ref{setup:sae}).
-Formally, let an activation vector be $x \in \mathbb{R}^{d_{\text{model}}}$.
-An SAE maps $x$ into an overcomplete feature space via a decoder matrix $W_{\text{dec}} = [\mathbf{d}_1, \dots, \mathbf{d}_M]$:
+To identify atomic mechanisms of moral representation, we decompose dense model activations using pretrained SAEs (architecture and training details in Section~\ref{setup:sae}).
+Formally, let an activation vector be $h \in \mathbb{R}^{d_{\text{model}}}$.
+An SAE maps $h$ into an overcomplete feature space via a decoder matrix $W_{\text{dec}} = [\mathbf{d}_1, \dots, \mathbf{d}_{\text{SAE}}]$:

-where $f_i(x)$ is the activation strength of feature $i$, and $\mathbf{d}_i$ is the decoder direction.
+where $f_i(h)$ is the activation strength of feature $i$, and $\mathbf{d}_i$ is the decoder direction.